BrutFab/code_interpreter_examples/README.md

 Create a video of zooming in and zooming out of this image. the video should be 90 frames 30fps, and output it as a downloadable file

 ## Prompt 4:
 Make a 512 x 512 GIF with falling green matrix letters.
-Assume no fonts, 30 frames 5fps.
+Use any modern fonts, 30 frames 5fps.
 No talk, just go.

 ## Prompt 5:
 Solve the equation in this image , what is the value of 't'